 "It just stinks," he finally said, "to lose a game like that."

-The result was the end of Tampa Bay's team-record, seven-game unbeaten streak.
+The result was the end of Tampa Bay's team record seven-game unbeaten streak.

-The ending was even more startling because the Lightning had pushed the Bruins to the wall since 11:04 into the second period, when Vinny Prospal's second goal, and 15th of the season, tied the score at 3.
+The ending was even more startling because the Lightning had absolutely pushed the Bruins to the wall since 11:04 into the second period, when Vinny Prospal's second goal, and 15th of the season, tied the score at 3.

-The first came off the stick of Vinny Lecavalier during the third-period five-on-three.
+The first was off the stick of Vinny Lecavalier during the third-period five-on-three.
 Lecavalier, whose goal 2:07 into the game (his 14th and first in 11 games) gave Tampa Bay a 1-0 lead, missed an open net off a perfect feed from Dave Andreychuk.

 "I just wanted to get it at the net," he said.